 Just like how you’ll welcome a new employee with onboarding programmes, you should do the same for your new domestic helper to ensure she will ease into the job more seamlessly.
-If you’ve recently hired a domestic helper from an agency in Singapore and she is about to start work, here are five things you should do to help her integrate smoothly into your home.
+If you’ve recently hired a domestic helper and she is about to start work, here are five things you should do to help her integrate smoothly into your home.

 1. Sort out living arrangements

 Allocate a comfortable space where your domestic helper who newly arrived in Singapore can feel at ease in.
 When she has a comfortable room, she’ll not only feel welcome but also be encouraged to work more diligently.
 Make sure to clean up the room thoroughly so that she doesn’t have to clean her own room as her first task.
 You may even want to make the room more delightful to live in with proper furniture, colourful bedsheets and curtains that offer maximum privacy.